castacks/AirLab-Documentation/docs/source/index.rst

 ==================================

 .. note::
    These docs are under active development.
+If you're an AirLab member, we could use your help!
+Contributions welcome.

-This document provides tutorials/guides/manuals of setups and experiments in the `AirLab <http://theairlab.org/>`_ at Carnegie Mellon University.
+This document provides tutorials/guides/manuals of setups and experiments for the `AirLab <http://theairlab.org/>`_ at Carnegie Mellon University.

-**What's included:** general guides that apply to a wide range of projects, e.g. hardware setup, useful software libraries, field testing, and overall tips-and-tricks for UAVs and robots.
+**What's included:** general guides that apply to a wide range of projects, e.g. lab drones, hardware setup, useful software libraries, field testing, and overall tips-and-tricks for UAVs and robots.

 **What's not included:** in depth, project specific documentation.
 Project specific docs can be found on the project's homepage or git repository.